Sammccarthypotter/ExRec/README.md

 for the main program that conducts the four-gamete filtering procedures.
 The pipeline outputs recombination-filtered data in concatenated NEXUS and PHYLIP formats and a tab-delimited table containing descriptive statistics for all loci and the results.
-This software also allows the user to output the longest non-recombined sequence blocks from loci (current best practice) or randomly select non- recombined blocks from loci (a newer approach).
+This software also allows the user to output the longest non-recombined sequence blocks from loci (current best practice) or randomly select non-recombined blocks from loci (a newer approach).
 Two other applications in the package convert the recombination-filtered data into single-locus NEXUS or PHYLIP files.
 The ExRec package can thus facilitate species delimitation, species tree, and historical demography studies by providing loci that better meet the no-recombination assumption in coalescent-based analyses.